operator-framework/operator-sdk/website/content/en/docs/cli/ansible-helm/operator-sdk_new.md

 ### Synopsis

-The operator-sdk new command creates a new operator application and generates a default directory layout based on the input <project-name>.
+The operator-sdk new command creates a new operator application and generates a default directory layout based on the input &lt;project-name&gt;.

-<project-name> is the project name of the new operator. (e.g app-operator)
+&lt;project-name&gt; is the project name of the new operator. (e.g app-operator)

 ```